xyluo25/pyufunc/paper/paper.md

 # Acknowledgements

-This open-source package is supported by National Science Foundation under grant no. TIP-2303748 titled, "[POSE: Phase II: CONNECT: Consortium of Open-source Planning Models for Next-generation Equitable and Efficient Communities and Transportation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2303748&HistoricalAwards=false)"
+This open-source package was supported by National Science Foundation under grant no. TIP-2303748 titled, "[POSE: Phase II: CONNECT: Consortium of Open-source Planning Models for Next-generation Equitable and Efficient Communities and Transportation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2303748&HistoricalAwards=false)"

+Additional support was provided by the U.S. Department of Energy (DOE), Office of Energy Efficiency and Renewable Energy (EERE), Vehicle Technologies Office.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the USDOT, DOE, and the U.S. Government assumes no liability for the contents or use thereof.

 # References